 The day Ash discovered that having six Pokémon is useless 😅

 And while Flint celebrated with his sweaty but victorious Infernape, Ash probably wondered if he should have left Pikachu at the Pokémon Center.
 Because watching a single Infernape sweep your entire team is that awkward moment when you realize your relay strategies weren't so good.
-At least Ash can console himself: he wasn't the first or the last to learn that sometimes, quality surpasses quantity.
+At least, Ash can console himself: he was neither the first nor the last to learn that, sometimes, quality beats quantity.
 And that a good Fire Punch needs no introduction.